-As a pediatric endocrinologist and health services researcher, Dr. Mehta focuses his time establishing my clinical expertise and innovation in the care of individuals with diabetes.
+As a pediatric endocrinologist and health services researcher, Dr. Mehta focuses his time on establishing his clinical expertise and innovation in the care of individuals with diabetes.
 Since completing fellowships in pediatric endocrinology and health services research, he has received funding from NIH, private foundations, industry, and local grants to support clinical investigations and quality improvement initiatives.
 His two major areas of expertise and innovation include nutrition research in youth with type 1 diabetes and health outcomes research in adults with diabetes.

-His initial focus was in the evaluation of dietary behaviors and nutrition in management of children living with type 1 diabetes.
+His initial focus was on the evaluation of dietary behaviors and nutrition in the management of children living with type 1 diabetes.
 He transitioned his research and quality improvement (QI) efforts to assess care delivery and health outcomes across populations with diabetes leveraging electronic databases, including electronic health record (EHR) data and national diabetes registries.
-He led the redesign of the Joslin Diabetes Center’s EHR to improve clinical efficiency and supported the development of the Joslin Data Warehouse and to establish a research-oriented translational database for health outcomes analyses.
-More recently, he has focused efforts on EHR-based evaluations of health care delivery and outcomes for adults with diabetes and have published and presented the work in peer-reviewed journals and national scientific meetings.
-In 2012, he joined Joslin’s Senior Leadership Team to formalize my role in quality improvement, clinical innovation, and IT/EHR-based health outcomes research.
-He currently serves as Joslin’s interim Chief Medical Officer and CMIO and is focused on enhancing Joslin's multidisciplinary care model in addition to the evaluation of a new Joslin EHR.
+He led the redesign of the Joslin Diabetes Center’s EHR to improve clinical efficiency and supported the development of the Joslin Data Warehouse and establish a research-oriented translational database for health outcomes analyses.
+More recently, he has focused efforts on EHR-based evaluations of health care delivery and outcomes for adults with diabetes and has published and presented the work in peer-reviewed journals and national scientific meetings.
+In 2012, he joined Joslin’s Senior Leadership Team to formalize his role in quality improvement, clinical innovation, and IT/EHR-based health outcomes research.
+He currently serves as Joslin’s Chief Medical Officer and CMIO and is focused on enhancing Joslin's multidisciplinary care model in addition to the evaluation of a new Joslin EHR.

 Dr. Mehta is a staff physician in Joslin’s Pediatric, Adolescent, and Young Adult Section and Assistant Investigator in the Section on Clinical, Behavioral, and Outcomes Research.
 He continues to teach and mentor medical students, pediatric residents, endocrinology fellows, and junior faculty in pediatric endocrinology and health services research.
 He plans to focus the majority of his time on research and QI efforts aimed at improving health outcomes for pediatric and adult populations with diabetes.